 The business owes its success to the unique products that are exemplary of formal and technological innovations.
 In the 80s, Aurelio Zanotta tried to explain his company's success: “In the 1950s and 1960s, the furniture and interior design industry was bubbling with creativity.
 Some companies that are still leading in the field of design and have gained international success were smart enough to grasp the solution to the problem of uniting design and manufacturing.

-Internationally famed architects and designers have always been called in to create the products.
-Some of them are: Achille Castiglioni, Gae Aulenti, Marco Zanuso, Ettore Sottsass, Joe Colombo, Alessandro Mendini, Andrea Branzi, Giuseppe Terragni, Carlo Mollino, De Pas-D’Urbino-Lomazzi, Enzo Mari, Bruno Munari, Alfredo Häberli, Roberto Barbieri, Ross Lovegrove…
+It was possible to create profits and culture at once.”
+The Sacco Beanbag and the William Sofa were just a few pieces of furniture that attracted international attention.
+Since the company was founded, Zanetta worked together with a number of international renowned designers and architects.
+These include Achille Castiglioni, Gae Aulenti, Marco Zanuso, Ettore Sottsass, Joe Colombo, Alessandro Mendini, Andrea Branzi, Giuseppe Terragni, Carlo Mollino, De Pas-D’Urbino-Lomazzi, Enzo Mari, Bruno Munari, Alfredo Häberli, Roberto Barbieri and Ross Lovegrove.

-Today's collection comprises all kinds of furniture pieces: armchairs, sofas, storage units, bookcases, chairs, tables, coffee-tables and furnishing accessories.
+Today's collection comprises all kinds of furniture pieces.

 The company uses different manufacturing technologies for production.
 In harmony with the corporate philosophy, this allows the advanced use of a lot of materials.

 Zanotta Edizioni - Design Object with Artistic Demands

 Products of the “Zanotta Edizioni” are intended to be selected carefully and loved just like paintings and sculptures.

 One Brand Swimming against the Current Many Zanotta products go against everyday sadness or represent creations that swim upstream.